Bluebear77/Intern_ECLADATTA/Draft/slide-question.md

 ### Can you study the overlap between LOGICNLG and ToTTo in terms tables?
 And in terms of Wikipedia pages from which the tables come from?
+They extract 2000 tables from LOGICNLG and 2000 tables from ToTTO ... this makes 4k tables.
+But at the end, they have 2934 tables, so they through out some ...
+WHY?
+Because they overlap?